Rhine River Cruises

 Top stops along the Rhine are Cologne, Rüdesheim and Mannheim in Germany, and Strasbourg, a city in France with a fascinating Franco-German culture on account of having changed ownership between both countries four times in the past 150 years.

-The season for cruising the Rhine starts in spring and runs through November and December for the Christmas markets.
+The season for Rhine river cruises starts in spring and runs through November and December for the Christmas markets.
 Spring can be lovely but June to August is the best time to be sure of warm weather.
 Several cruise lines additionally offer sailings over Christmas – passengers can usually expect a visit from Santa! – and the New Year.

 • Cologne’s Gothic Cathedral.
 Once the tallest building in the world, it took 630 years to complete and miraculously survived the bombs of the Second World War while the city around it was destroyed.